 First, there’s the fact that soups preserve most of the nourishing nutrients in the vegetables, making them available for the body to digest.
 All the energy and therapeutic effects of fresh nutrients are transferred to the liquid and thus more easily absorbed.

-The second—and this is where you can work your magic—is improving the nutritional powers of your soup with healing ingredients.
-Turmeric, ginger, coconut oil, seaweed, shiitake, aromatic herbs such as sage, mint or basil–they all boost the healing powers of soup and help your body to restore a healthy balance.
+The second—and this is where you can work your magic—is that you can improve the nutritional powers of your soup with healing ingredients.
+Turmeric, fresh ginger, coconut oil, seaweed, shiitake, aromatic herbs such as sage, mint, or basil—all boost the curative powers of soup and help restore your body to a healthy balance.

 A drizzle of virgin coconut oil improves the absorption of the high concentrations of beta-carotene from the carrots and the antioxidants in turmeric.

-- 4 carrots, peeled and chopped
+- 4 carrots peeled and chopped

-- 1 parsnip, peeled and chopped
+- 1 parsnip peeled and chopped

-- 1 yellow onion, roughly chopped
+- 1 yellow onion roughly chopped

-- 4 garlic cloves, crushed
+- 4 garlic cloves crushed

 - 2 teaspoons virgin coconut oil

-- 3 cups low sodium vegetable broth, warm
+- 3 cups low sodium vegetable broth warm

 - 1 teaspoon turmeric powder

-- 1- inch ginger knob, peeled and grated
+- 1- inch knob fresh ginger peeled and grated

-- Juice from ½ of a lemon
+- juice from 1/2 of a lemon

-- Pinch cayenne pepper
+- pinch cayenne pepper

 - Preheat the oven to 350ºF.

 - Line a baking sheet with parchment paper.
-Add the carrots, parsnip, onion and garlic, then season with turmeric and cayenne, drizzle with coconut oil and toss to coat evenly.
+Add the carrots, parsnip, onion, and garlic, then season with turmeric and cayenne, drizzle with coconut oil, and toss to coat evenly.

-- Roast for 15 minutes, then remove from the oven and transfer into a blender with the vegetable broth, lemon juice and ginger.
+- Roast for 15 minutes, then remove from the oven and transfer into a blender with the vegetable broth, lemon juice, and ginger.